tony-waters/tony-waters.github.io/_posts/2015-02-10-ddd-value-objects-part-2.md

 >
 > ~ JSR 338 - Java Persistence API 2.1

 JPA allows for collections of `Embeddables` via its `ElementCollection` mapping.
-In this scenario the `Embeddables` are held in a separate table rather than being embedded in the Entities table.
+In this scenario the `Embeddables` must be held in a separate table rather than being embedded in the Entities table.
 Similar to a `OneToMany` association, but without any requirement for inverse mapping.
 This is how we would add a collection of `Months` to our `Foo` Entity:

 {% highlight java linenos %}
 @ElementCollection